ajhorspl/startup/README.md

 - Frontend makes WebSocket connection: done
 - Data sent over WebSocket connection: done
 - WebSocket data displayed in the application interface: Lets user know that they are connected to the server before they attempt to upload data!
+- * sometimes you have to refresh on the home page in order to get the websocket to work

 # React